 The Library offers a 3D printing service.
 There is no charge for the service, but the Library welcomes cash donations to support the service.

-Customers may use the Library’s 3D printing service to create objects which are not:
+Customers may not use the Library’s 3D printing service to create the following:

-- In violation of another’s intellectual property rights.
-For example, the printer will not be used to reproduce material that is subject to copyright, patent, or trademark protection.
+- Objects that are in violation of another’s intellectual property rights, or subject to copyright, patent or trademark protection.

 The Library disclaims all knowledge of, and does not accept responsibility for, the purpose or use of any item created with the 3D printer.

 Customers may only request one object to be printed at a time.
 This is to ensure that all customers have the opportunity to have files printed in a timely manner.
 Once a print job has been picked up, the customer is welcome to submit another request.